fluent/fluentd-website/content/blog/20260829_fluent-package-v7-scheduled-lifecycle.md

 In short, we will ship fluent-package v7 in Aug, 2027.

-We keeps two release channels as follows:
+We keep two release channels as follows:

 * Normal release
 * LTS (Long Term Support)